I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer_list_context.md

      <b>Offset</b> member also specifies the size in bytes of the unused context space in the
      NET_BUFFER_LIST_CONTEXT structure.

-`Size`
+`ContextData`

-The size, in bytes, of the entire context space in the NET_BUFFER_LIST_CONTEXT structure,
+The context data buffer.
+The context data can include any information that a driver
-     including the used and unused context space.
+     requires.

 ## Remarks
 Every